French president hosts Japanese crown prince

-French President Emmanuel Macron and his wife Brigitte are hosting Crown Prince Naruhito, Japan's next emperor, at the Chateau of Versailles.
+French President Emmanuel Macron and Crown Prince Naruhito, Japan's next emperor, made a toast to continued friendship between their nations Wednesday in the sumptuous surroundings of the Chateau of Versailles.

-The official dinner on Wednesday evening is one of the showpiece moments of the prince's nine-day goodwill visit to France.
+Macron and his wife, Brigitte, hosted an official dinner for Naruhito, who began a nine-day goodwill visit to France over the weekend.
+The dinner marked a showpiece moment of the prince's trip.

+During a pre-dinner speech dwelling on the dense web of connections and history that tie France and Japan, Macron said hosting the prince at Versailles showed the "respect, esteem and friendship we have for Japan."

+Macron recalled previous visits made to France by the prince's father, Emperor Akihito.

+"France hasn't forgotten, just as it won't forget your visit," he said.

-Macron and Naruhito first attended a theater performance together at the sumptuous palace west of Paris.
+Macron and Naruhito also attended a theater performance at the glittering palace west of Paris.

-The 58-year-old prince will inherit Japan's Chrysanthemum throne when his 84-year-old father, Emperor Akihito, abdicates next year.
+The 58-year-old prince will inherit Japan's Chrysanthemum throne when the 84-year-old emperor abdicates next year.

-Naruhito's trip marks 160 years of diplomatic relations between France and Japan.© Copyright 2018 The Associated Press.
+Naruhito's visit marks 160 years of diplomatic relations between France and Japan.© Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 No Comment